BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/async_and_await.md

 # Code-Along: using readline and await some more

-Please follow along with the instructor and create a file named `quest.js`.
-Add in the ask function:
+Please follow along with the instructor and create a file named `quest.js`, and in that file define the `ask` function:

 ```javascript
 const readline = require('readline');